takmmk/MMF/README2.md

 - git pull
 - create files, then push

-Can also use:

-- git from cmd
+Can also use git from cmd:
-- useful commands are
--- git pull
+- git pull
--- git push
+- git push
--- git add -A
+- git add -A
--- git add script.R
+- git add script.R
--- git status
+- git status
--- git commit -m "this is new"
+- git commit -m "this is new"

+Other ways of using git:
+- notepad++ and plugin
+- sublime 2